vovach777/triangleraster/README.md

 triangleraster
 ==============

-This is an SDL-based demo written in C++ that features a simple triangle rasterization algorithm.
+This is header-only fork of a simple triangle rasterization algorithm.
 It was originally created to accompany [this article](https://www.joshbeam.com/articles/triangle_rasterization/).

-This demo has been tested on Ubuntu 18.10.
-To build it, make sure that you have the SDL2 development package installed and run 'make'.
-This will create an executable called 'triangleraster' that you can then run.
-Press the 'Escape' key to exit the demo.

 License
 -------